AzizbekRasulmetov/MyTaxi/README.md

 Build and run the app on an emulator or a physical device.

 ## Usage
 - Launch the app.
 - Grant location and other necessary permissions.
 - Click ``Свободен`` to start tracking your location.
 - Click ``Занят`` to stop.

+## How it Works
+MyTaxi uses MapBox to display real-time taxi locations on a map.
+The app uses ForegroundService and FusedLocation to track the user's location and store it in a Room database in the background.
+The app also uses MVVM architecture and Dagger Hilt for dependency injection.
+DataStore is used to store small amounts of user data such as preferences, settings, and login credentials.

 ## Contributing
 Contributions are welcome!
 If you have any suggestions or find any bugs, please create an issue or submit a pull request.